 9. Revisionist History

-This podcast is hosted by Malcolm Gladwell, a well-known successful author of five New-York Times bestsellers.
+is hosted by Malcolm Gladwell, a well-known successful author of five New-York Times bestsellers.

 Malcolm starts off each podcast episode with an inquiry about an event, person or idea.